MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 * * *

-**You may skip this section** if you do not require firewalling for a site-to-site WireGuard VPN, or you are strictly `using` this as a way to `remote devices` into your OPNsense router's subnet.
+**You may skip this section** if you do not require detailed firewalling for a site-to-site WireGuard VPN.
+Please note, this is not required, most can be changed for preference, and should not be considered ridged.

+If you are strictly `using` this as a way to `remote devices` into your OPNsense router's subnet, you will not need to concern yourself with the details below.

 * * *